 - RUN<Program Name>: [Y | N] The collection of RUN<Program Name> variables control whether a program is going to be run during a given script run.
-These can be set to N if the program is not needed for some reason (e.g., the REMSAD model does not need the Laypoint program run).
+These can be set to N if the program is not needed for some reason.
 How these settings should be set is described in Section 4.4.6, "Change which programs are run" [143]. - SMK_FUTURE_YN: [Y | N] When set to Y, the file names and output directories are changed to use the FYEAR variable setting in the names.
 See the FYEAR documentation for more information on how the naming variables are set.
 This setting is needed only in scripts for processing future-year cases. - SPC_OVERRIDE: Sets a value for the SPC variable in the Assigns file that overrides whatever value is actually inside the Assigns file.
 The Assigns file invokes the override mechanism when this environment variable is defined, so to not use this scripting feature, the variable must not be defined.
 In other words, it is not acceptable to set this to a blank value.

-In addition, the merge scripts that run the Mrggrid program can also use the A_SPC_OVERRIDE, N_SPC_OVERRIDE, M_SPC_OVERRIDE, and P_SPC_OVERRIDE settings.
+In addition, the merge scripts that run the Mrggrid program can also use the A_SPC_OVERRIDE, N_SPC_OVERRIDE, M_SPC_OVERRIDE, M_SPC_OVERRIDE, and P_SPC_OVERRIDE settings.
 These settings override the SPC variable used only for the definition of the A_OUT, N_OUT, B_OUT, M_OUT, and P_OUT directories that contain the hourly, gridded, and speciated SMOKE output files.
 These settings can be used to pull multiple chemical mechanisms (such as toxics and non-toxics) into a single model-ready file.
 The user must determine which multiple mechanisms are appropriate to combine.
-It is acceptable to combine toxics-integrated and criteria-only current CB5 mechanisms, but inappropriate to combine CB5 and RADM mechanisms.
+It is acceptable to combine toxics-integrated and criteria-only current CB6 mechanisms, but inappropriate to combine CB6 and SARPRC mechanisms.